 So, is 2 tablespoons of honey a day too much?
 It depends.
 For most people, it’s a healthy dose packed with antioxidants, natural sweetness, and healing properties.
 Just keep an eye on your total sugar consumption, listen to your body, and enjoy honey’s many benefits mindfully.

-At Little Honey, we believe honey should be savored, not overindulged.
+At Little Honey we believe honey should be savored, not overindulged.
 Whether you’re fueling up with Sidr honey or exploring other varieties, balance is the key to sweet success.

 FAQ

-Q: Can eating 2 tablespoons of honey daily cause weight gain?
+Can eating 2 tablespoons of honey daily cause weight gain?

-Q: Is honey safe for diabetics?
+Is honey safe for people with diabetes?

-Q: How does honey compare to refined sugar?
+How does honey compare to refined sugar?